Customer: Tasmanian Department of State Growth

 We delivered the New Bridgewater Bridge project in Hobart - Tasmania's largest ever transport infrastructure project and one of the longest road bridges over water in Australia.
 The Tasmanian Department of State Growth awarded us the contract based on our innovative design and focus on local industry participation.

-The new one kilometre long bridge replaces the existing lift-span bridge built in the 1940s, providing a new modern crossing of the River Derwent.
+The new 1.28 kilometre long bridge replaces the existing lift-span bridge built in the 1940s, providing a new modern crossing of the River Derwent.
 The new bridge will cut travel times for the 22,000 people that use the route each day.
 It will also improve freight movement around the state capital.

 Our winning design features a new, four lane bridge constructed downstream of the existing one.
 Works also include enhanced interchanges at Granton and Bridgewater, and a dedicated shared pathway for cyclists and pedestrians.